-10 Affordable Classroom Prize Ideas Teachers (and students) Love
+10 Affordable Classroom Prize Ideas for 2025 (That Students Actually Love)

-10 Affordable Classroom Prize Ideas Teachers (and students) Love
+10 Affordable Classroom Prize Ideas for Teachers in 2025

-Running a classroom means finding ways to keep students engaged, motivated, and rewarded—but prizes don’t have to be expensive or complicated.
+Running a classroom in 2025 means finding new ways to keep students engaged, motivated, and rewarded — but prizes don’t have to be expensive or complicated.
 As a teacher for several years and a father to a son with ADHD, I discovered that the most effective rewards were often the simplest ones: small, fun, and meaningful.
 Here are 10 affordable classroom prize ideas that teachers love to give (and students love to receive).

 1. Keychains That Match Student Interests